-Time Materials per 100 gallons To control PERIOD OF BLOOM Bordeaux 2-6-100, or Streptomycin-50 to 100 parts per million (when maximum temperature is above 65° F.) Fire blight development of fire blight.
+PERIOD OF Bordeaux 2-6-100, or Fire blight BLOOM Streptomycin-50 to 100 parts per million A Start and a second second (when maximum temperature is above 65° F.)

+For varieties susceptible to fire blight-First application of fire blight spray should be made as soon as the first blossoms open.
+Two or three sprays at 4-day intervals may be necessary, depending on weather conditions.
+Damp, rainy weather or high humidity favors development of fire blight.
 To avoid fruit russeting when bordeaux is used on bearing trees, spray during quick-drying conditions.
 Fog the spray into the trees; do not drench.
 Bordeaux is effective against scab infection.
 Streptomycin has no value for the control of scab and is suggested against fire blight only, use 100 p.p.m. when moderate to severe blight conditions occur.